agstatz/inventory-manager/README.md

 - pip install wheel

 The database is run locally on port 33060.
 Uses root user whose username is root and password is Batwing2020.
+Make sure to run python manage.py makemigrations then python manage.py migrate.